What is population health?

 We can help encourage collaborative working with other organsiations further by being 100% interoperable with leading clinical systems including EMIS Web, SystmOne, and Vision, as well as our Social Care Case Management system Mosaic and our Electronic Health Record Rio.
 This helps local authorities, Primary Care Managers, and ICSs get the access to the data they need to identify the level of risk the individuals in your targeted population are to manage referrals better.

-Equally, through improving your colloaborative working across several different organisations you can help raise awareness about the importance of both population health and social prescribing and how they work well together to deliver more personalised care to help better secure future funding.
+Equally, through improving your collaborative working across several different organisations you can help raise awareness about the importance of both population health and social prescribing and how they work well together to deliver more personalised care to help better secure future funding.

 5. Better data monitoring to improve outcomes further

-To ensure your local authority has a platform that makes it easier to identify changes in outcomes, our analytic tools at Access Elemental Social Prescribing can provide you with the ability to link datasets together across various sector specific systems to display a bespoke dashboard to suit your goals, objectives, and your targeted population’s needs.
-Through this we can offer the best ways to manage your outcomes to see in real-time the impacts your services are having on your targeted population.
+To ensure your local authority has a platform that makes it easier to identify changes in outcomes, our analytic tools at Access Elemental Social Prescribing can provide you with the ability to link datasets together across various sector-specific systems to display a bespoke dashboard to suit your goals, objectives, and your targeted population’s needs.
+Through this, we can offer the best ways to manage your outcomes to see in real-time the impacts your services are having on your targeted population.

 Our bespoke dashboards allow you to manage, measure, and manipulate your data however you wish to track your outcomes.
 Through doing this you can be informed of the uptake and impact of different services in your community to identify which services are better for your targeted populations, or whether they can cater to a variety of needs, as well as which services aren’t successful in tackling that specific health inequality.